-A study done by the Federal Trade Commission found that one in every five credit users had an error in at least one of their credit reports.
+A study done by the Federal Trade Commission found that one in every three credit users had an error in at least one of their credit reports.
 Those errors can do serious damage to your credit score.
 They could lead to getting less than optimal terms on a loan or credit card or even getting turned down for credit that you need.
 You could even run into trouble when hunting for an apartment: landlords check credit scores.

 To get any error removed from your credit report you will have to do it on your own.
 The credit bureaus will not do it themselves.

 👉 Credit report errors can come from many sources: